MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

 - For the database tier of the application, Contoso compared Azure SQL Database to SQL Server by referring to [Features comparison: Azure SQL Database and Azure SQL Managed Instance](https://docs.microsoft.com/azure/sql-database/sql-database-features).
 Contoso decided to use Azure SQL Database for a few reasons:
   - Azure SQL Database is a managed relational database service.
 It delivers predictable performance at multiple service levels, with near-zero administration.
 Advantages include dynamic scalability with no downtime, built-in intelligent optimization, and global scalability and availability.
-  - Contoso can use the lightweight Data Migration Assistant (DMA) to assess the on-premises database migration to Azure SQL.
+  - Contoso can use the lightweight Data Migration Assistant to assess the on-premises database migration to Azure SQL.
   - Contoso can use Azure Database Migration Service to migrate the on-premises database to Azure SQL.
   - With Software Assurance, Contoso can exchange existing licenses for discounted rates on a database in SQL Database by using the Azure Hybrid Benefit for SQL Server.
 This approach could provide a cost saving of up to 30 percent.
   - SQL Database provides security features such as Always Encrypted, dynamic data masking, row-level security, and SQL threat detection.